 - The Client is responsible for paying for the items in the shopping cart and ensuring that the alcohol is delivered at least 24 hours prior to the event.

-- The Client may elect to furnish alcohol by their own means as directed by the Agency
+- The Client may elect to furnish alcohol by their own means under the direction of the Agency

 - The Agency will provide guidance on quantities, brands, and types of alcohol needed.